 The findings that adults with dyslexia show learning equivalent to that of typical readers on the two motor learning tasks challenge previous reports of broad procedural deficits in dyslexia (e.g., Lum et al., 2013; Nicolson & Fawcett, 2007, 2011; Ullman, 2004; Ullman & Pierpont, 2005).
 There is ample evidence that skill learning on both mirror tracing and rotary pursuit tasks is strongly dissociable from declarative or explicit memory (e.g., Corkin, 1968; Gabrieli et al., 1993b; Heindel et al., 1989; Milner, 1962).
 The absence of differences in learning between the typical and dyslexia group in the current study, combined with lack of convincing evidence for procedural deficits in dyslexia reported in two recent meta-analyses (Oliveira et al., 2022; West et al., 2021), point convincingly against broad deficits in procedural learning as the core deficit in dyslexia.

 The statistical learning results further rule out a domain-general procedural learning deficit.
 We found that dyslexic adults showed an impairment in ASL, but intact ability in VSL.
-Moreover, reading skills, measured by word decoding, were strongly associated with ASL but not with VSL, both across the entire sample and within the dyslexic group.
-The specificity of the association between reading and ASL in the dyslexia group, but not in typical readers, may suggest underlying low-level learning deficits that impair performance on both ASL and reading.
+Moreover, reading skills, measured by word decoding, were strongly associated with ASL but not with VSL, across the entire sample.
+A similar relationship, albeit less robust, was found within the dyslexic group.
 These findings are consistent with the specific link between ASL and reading skills reported before in neurotypical adults and children (Qi et al., 2019).
+Our study extends the relationship between ASL and reading in adults from sentence level to word-level decoding.
+The complementary findings across the online and offline learning measures of ASL in the dyslexic group suggested that the relationship between ASL and word-level decoding might be particularly evident for cases when decoding is effortful and might overly rely on phonological processes (e.g., children, dyslexic individuals, and nonword reading).

+The specificity of reduced ASL in the dyslexia group implies underlying low-level learning deficits that impair performance on both ASL and reading.
 Atypical auditory learning might be one of the underlying causes of challenges faced by dyslexic individuals in establishing grapheme-to-phoneme mapping.
 Decades of dyslexia research have documented the widespread and persistent deficits in auditory processing in individuals with dyslexia (Ahissar et al., 2000; Amitay et al., 2002; Goswami, 2002; Lorusso et al., 2014; Tallal & Piercy, 1973; Ziegler et al., 2009).
 Specifically, individuals with dyslexia consistently show elevated discrimination thresholds on tone-frequency discrimination tasks (reviewed in Witton et al., 2020).
 Processing of tone frequencies relies on sound representations in the earliest stages of the auditory system.
 Brainstem recordings in individuals with dyslexia revealed noisier and less congruent sound representations (Banai et al., 2009; Basu et al., 2010; Hornickel et al., 2011; Hornickel & Kraus, 2013) which may result in less efficient adaptation to sound statistics (Chandrasekaran et al., 2009). ).
 Therefore, poor auditory processing may attenuate learning on auditory tasks.
 Indeed, adults with dyslexia demonstrated reduced capacity for tone-frequency discrimination but benefitted to the same extent as typical readers when one comparison tone was held constant across trials (Ozernov-Palchik et al., 2022) Even when baseline auditory discrimination skills were equated across the groups in a word recognition experiment with acoustic distortion, dyslexic adults demonstrated attenuated gain in auditory perception from the feedback about the word identity in speech (Gabay et al., 2022; Gabay & Holt, 2015).